International Student Association

 - Vice-President – Irina Mariotti

-Hello, my name is Irina Mariotti and I am the Vice President of ISA 2020.
+Hello, my name is Irina Mariotti and I am the Vice President on the 2020 ISA Board.
 I started my adventure working with student life at the university already in my second semester when I became a member of ASIR (the Italian Student Association in Riga).
 I then became Head of Integration and Sports of ISA in 2019.
 These experiences gave me the opportunity to broaden my connections and also to organise events such as the Teddy Bear Hospital, the International Students' Christmas Ball and Orientation Week.

 Being part of RSU means not only finding the perfect study environment to better achieve your goal, but also participating in student associations and meeting people with the same interests in order to create a home away from home.